vcafarschi/devops-docs/aws/observability/opensearch/opensearch.md

   - Search for products on Amazon, any other websites or applications)
 - Analytics workload
   - Logs, metrics, traces analysis (near real-time)
+  - real-time application monitoring, and clickstream analysis.

+When not to use OpenSearch ?

 - AWS Elastic Search is not a good durable store
 - it's so-so key-value store
 - don't retrieve large result sets

-real-time application monitoring, and clickstream analysis.

 ## Architecture